Policy Optimization over General State and Action Spaces: Policy Dual Averaging

 \vgap

 Second, in view of~\cref{the:PDA_basic}, one can set $\lambda = 0$ and so it appears that adding the strongly convex term $\lambda_k D(\pi_0(s), a)$ in the definition of $\Psi_k$ is not needed.
-It should be noted, however, that this term will be critical in the following sense: a) for the convex settings (i.e., $\mu_d \ge 0$), this term will help with suppressing the impact of the noisy estimation of $Q^{\pi_k}$ as will be demonstrated later; and b) for the nonconvex setting (i.e., $\mu_d < 0$), adding $\lambda_k D(\pi_0(s), a)$ will make the subproblem tractable and thus the policy easily computable.
-The following result discusses the convergence for PDA for RL problems with nonconvex advantage functions (i.e., $\mu_d < 0$).
+It should be noted, however, that this term will be critical in the following sense: a) for the convex settings (i.e., $\mu_d \ge 0$), this term will help with suppressing the impact of the noisy estimation of $Q^{\pi_k}$ as will be demonstrated later; and b) for the nonconvex setting (i.e., $\mu_d < 0$), adding $\lambda_k D(\pi_0(s), a)$ will make the subproblem tractable and thus the policy is easily computable.
+The following result discusses the convergence of PDA for RL problems in the nonconvex setting.

 \begin{theorem} Suppose that $\mu_d < 0$.
 Assume that the number of iterations $k$ is fixed a priori, $\lambda_t = \lambda = k(k+1) |\mu_d|$ and $\beta_t = t+1$, $t = 0, \ldots, k-1$.
 Then for any $s \in \cS$, there exist iteration indices $\bar k(s)$ s.t.